kevald1963/milestone-4-walkabout/README.md

 However, I have thoroughly tested the project manually and documented the tests in the test plan below.
 The test plan consists of 74 functional and 16 responsiveness tests.
 I have written up any issues found in the Notes field of the relevant test.

-- Excel workbook,'Test plan - Walkabout', stored in the [Project Documentation](https://github.com/kevald1963/milestone-4-walkabout/tree/master/Project%20Documentation/Test%20plan) folder in the GitHub repository, details all the functional and responsiveness tests carried out across several popular browsers.
+- Excel workbook,'Test plan - Walkabout'.
+Download from GitHub [here](https://github.com/kevald1963/milestone-4-walkabout/blob/master/_Project%20Documentation/Test%20plan/Test%20plan%20-%20Walkabout.xlsx).

 ## Deployment